TNorman6252/quiz-app-console/README.md

 - Added some basic JUnit 5 Test functions
 - Dokka Page has been added to the quiz app
 - A 'Cheat Sheet Answers' feature
+- Show all Questions by entered difficulty level

-### Version 4.0 is LIVE!!!!
+### Version 5.0 is LIVE!!!!

-#### Latest version of the quiz-app include various bug fixes, input validation improvements, a delete questions sub-menu with two options!
+#### Latest version of the quiz-app include various bug fixes, input validation improvements, a show all questions by entered difficulty level and some new ghPages additions and improvements.

 ###  The functionality listed above all contain "nice to have" or "quality-of-life" features that you will notice while using the app.
+UI/UX design and input validation have and will continue to be a huge priority while working on this app!

 <b>Stay Tuned for more updates</b>